Ravnur-Inc/Azure-Media-Services-Explorer/README.md

 - azure-media-services
 ---

-# Azure Media Services Explorer (for AMS v3)
+# Azure Media Services Explorer for Ravnur

-Azure Media Services Explorer (AMSE) is a .NET 7.0 (C#) application for Windows that does upload, download, encode and stream VOD and live content with [Azure Media Services v3](https://azure.microsoft.com/services/media-services/).

-Important : Azure Media Services will be [retired on June 30th, 2024](https://learn.microsoft.com/azure/media-services/latest/azure-media-services-retirement).

-This tool can help you migrate to MediaKind [MK/IO](https://io.mediakind.com).
+The Azure Media Services Explorer (AMSE), an open-source project from Microsoft, is a Windows desktop application that allows users to work with Azure Media Services (AMS) for uploading, encoding and streaming media assets.
+It connects to AMS using the AMS v3 API, which means that it can natively connect to [Ravnur Media Services (RMS)](https://www.ravnur.com/).
+Now that Microsoft has retired AMS, Ravnur has forked the library and maintains a version that works with RMS, which we call AMSE for RMS.

+Using the AMSE for RMS, you can:

+- upload assets
+- download encoded assets
+- encode assets using standard or custom transforms
+- protect assets using AES and DRM encryption
+- stream VOD and live content.

+The AMSE for RMS can be downloaded from [the Releases page](https://github.com/Ravnur-Inc/Azure-Media-Services-Explorer/releases).

 ## Installing the tool with Winget